A List of Food

 Why not add it to your cereal in the morning, or in your yogurt?

-You can buy it already toasted or ordinary depending on what you want to use it for, for example use it in your cakes and flans to give them a nutty, malty flavour.
+You can buy it already toasted or ordinary depending on what you want to use it for, for example use it in your cakes and flans to give them a nutty, malty flavor.
 I have used it myself as a thickener for stews and gravies instead of corn flour.

 Whatever dish you create with a little imagination, keep this in mind, sunflower seeds are a versatile and healthy food rich in potassium that will help you maintain your health.